People's Mojahedin Organization of Iran: Inside Iran

-By other Iranian opposition parties
+Outside Iran

 During the 1970s the group received assistance from the Liberation Movement.
 In the 1980s, the MEK and the Kurdish Democratic Party, the National Democratic Front, the Hoviyat Group, and other groups joined the National Council of Resistance of Iran.
-Other groups opposing Khomeini's government, such as the National Resistance Movement of Iran (NAMIR), led by Shapour Bakhtiar, criticized and rejected cooperation with the MEK.
+Other groups opposing Khomeini's government, such as the National Resistance Movement of Iran (NAMIR), led by Shapour Bakhtiar, criticised and rejected cooperation with the MEK.
+The MEK has received political backing from American politicians advocating regime change in Iran.
 Kenneth Katzman suggests that it's hard to determine the level of MEK support among Iran's exiles.
-While certain groups have distanced themselves from the organization, others have lent their support.
+While certain groups have distanced themselves from the organisation, others have lent their support.

-Due to its anti-Shah stance before the revolution, the MEK is not close to monarchist opposition groups and Reza Pahlavi, Iran's deposed crown prince.
-Commenting on the MEK, Pahlavi said in an interview: "I cannot imagine Iranians ever forgiving their behavior at that time [siding with Saddam Hussein's Iraq in the Iran-Iraq war]. [...]
-If the choice is between this regime and the MEK, they will most likely say the mullahs".

-Iran's deposed president Abolhassan Banisadr ended his alliance with the group in 1984, denouncing its stance during the Iran–Iraq War.

 In the media

 The MEK has been featured in several documentaries, including A Cult That Would Be an Army: Cult of the Chameleon (2007), The Strange World of the People's Mujahedin (2012) and Midday Adventures (2017).